gammu/gammu/docs/manual/gammu/index.rst

     Restore settings written in file created using :option:`gammu backup` command.

     Please note that restoring deletes all current content in phone.
-If you want only to add entries to phone, use addnew.
+If you want only to add entries to phone, use :option:`addnew`.

     In some phones restoring calendar notes will not show error, but won't be done, when phone doesn't have set clock inside.

 .. option:: restoresms file [-yes]

-    Restores SMSes from file (format like backupsms uses) to selected folder in phone.
+    Restores SMSes from file (format like :option:`backupsms` uses) to selected folder in phone.
 Please note that this overwrites existing messages in phone (if it supports it).